FarrahYasin/data-structures-and-algorithms/javascript/stack-and-queue/stack&queue.md

 addition for test cases:

 **isEmpty:**
-input:no input
+input:no input.
-output:true or false
+output:true or false.

 **peek:**
-input:no input
+input:no input.
 output:
-in queue(value of front)
+in queue(value of front),
 in stack(top.value)

 ---